wp-plugins/tuis-thumb-finder/readme.txt

 = How do I report at bug? =

-The easiest way would be to email me [email me](mailto:stephen@stephenbaugh.com) or via the [plugin home page](http://www.stephenbaugh.com/blog/wordpress-plugins/find-thumb/)
+The easiest way is to visit my Google Code Project and [register an issue](http://code.google.com/p/tui-find-thumb/issues/list)

 == Screenshots ==